 Commission confirms no-deal Brexit will see hard border in Ireland

-Flags of the European Union (EU) fly outside the Berlaymont building, headquarters of the European Commission (EC), in Brussels, Belgium.
-Photograph: Bloomberg

-In a no-deal Brexit in Ireland “you will have a hard border”, a spokesman for the European Commission said this morning.
+In a no-deal Brexit scenario “you will have a hard border” in Ireland, a spokesman for the European Commission said on Tuesday morning.

 A commission source insisted the statement did not reflect a change of position by the commission but was merely “a statement of the obvious”.